 I am not quite sure why this is the case as I think it can be quite effective as a lot of recreational players aren’t used to having to deal with someone rushing to the net after hitting a serve.

-How do you beat a Serve and Volleyer in Tennis?
+How do you beat a Serve and Volleyer?

-Below are some tips to help you beat a Serve and Volleyer in Tennis at the recreational level.
+Below are some tips to help you beat a Serve and Volleyer at the recreational level.

 - Focus on keeping your return low so that the Serve and Volleyer player has to hit the volley from below the net as doing this will make it hard for them to hit an aggressive volley at you.